Citizenship Act: Microsoft CEO Satya Nadella criticises new law, says, ‘It’s just bad’

 Nadella, who grew up in Hyderabad, is the first major tech CEO to speak up against the Act.

-Microsoft CEO Satya Nadella on Monday criticised India’s amended Citizenship law and said what was happening was bad and sad.
+Microsoft CEO Satya Nadella on Monday criticised India’s amended citizenship law and said what was happening was bad and sad.

 “I think what is happening is sad...It’s just bad,” Nadella told BuzzFeed News at an event in Manhattan on Monday.
 He spoke about the importance of both technology and immigration in his life and career.
 “Even a story like mine being possible in a country like this — I think, if anything, I would love to see a Bangladeshi immigrant who comes to India and creates the next unicorn in India or becomes the CEO of Infosys.
 That should be the aspiration.
 If I had to sort of mirror what happened to me in the US, I hope that’s what happens in India.”